mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/index.md

 This release provides new features and enhancements to improve the user experience, fix reported issues, integrate changes from previous releases, and maintain compatibility and support for other packages used in DKP.

-Kommander 2.2 supports Kubernetes versions between 1.21.0 and 1.22.x.
+This version supports Kubernetes versions between 1.21.0 and 1.22.x.
 Any cluster you want to attach using Kommander 2.1 must be running a Kubernetes version in that range.

 ### New features and capabilities